ckbadgujar2003/CyberNecromancy/README.md

-# CyberNecromancy
+# necr0mancer

-Welcome to CyberNecromancy, a repository of intriguing cybersecurity mini-projects.
+Welcome to necr0mancer, a repository of intriguing cybersecurity mini-projects.
 Here, you'll find a collection of my personal experiments, tools, and snippets inspired by the enigmatic world of cybersecurity and exploit development.

 ## Table of Contents